elsensoy/bioflight-drone/README.md

 -   **Hopfield Networks:** For storing and recalling stable behavioral patterns (e.g., glide, flap, turn) as memory attractors.
 -   **Energy-Based Models (EBMs):** For predicting optimal actions and evaluating trajectory efficiency based on a composite energy function.
--   **Riemannian Geometry:** Using libraries like [CUSP](https://github.com/karish-grover/cusp) to analyze the 'shape' and similarity of motion trajectories on product manifolds.
+-   **Riemannian Geometry:** We use libraries like [CUSP](https://github.com/karish-grover/cusp) to analyze the 'shape' and similarity of motion trajectories on product manifolds.
 -   **Lyapunov-based Stability Analysis:** To ensure learned control policies converge to stable, energy-efficient states.
 -   **Physics Simulation:** Utilizing environments like `gym-pybullet-drones` and potentially `AirSim` for realistic drone-environment interaction.